We use UPS & Fedex for fast and reliable shipping.

-The glaze of Jianzhan belongs to the category of ancient Chinese crystalline glaze.
+The glaze of Tenmoku belongs to the category of ancient Chinese crystalline glaze.
 During the firing process, due to the different kiln temperature and atmosphere in different parts of the kiln, the glaze will form various natural and unique patterns.
 These patterns are not controlled by artificial glaze colors, but rather are caused by changes in the glaze itself, and are called "kiln changes".

 The success of Jian kiln lies in the kiln change patterns of the crystalline glaze.
 However, due to the firing technology used in ancient times, such as the Long kiln and firing with firewood, there were significant differences in kiln temperature and atmosphere in different parts of the kiln.
-Therefore, Jianzhan cannot have consistent glaze colors and patterns, and not all Jianzhan have kiln change effects.
+Therefore, Tenmoku cannot have consistent glaze colors and patterns, and not all Tenmoku have kiln change effects.
 This results in a complex and varied glaze color and pattern after firing.

-In summary, the glaze color of Jianzhan can be roughly divided into five categories: black glaze, hare's fur glaze, partridge feather glaze (oil drip glaze), lava glaze, and miscellaneous glaze.
+In summary, the glaze color of Tenmoku can be roughly divided into five categories: black glaze, hare's fur glaze, partridge feather glaze (oil drip glaze), lava glaze, and miscellaneous glaze.
 Among them, black glaze, hare's fur glaze, and partridge feather glaze all belong to the category of black glaze, with the difference being that the latter three are kiln change black glazes.

-Explanation of the classification of Jianzhan:
+Explanation of the classification of Tenmoku:

-Currently, there is no universally recognized authoritative opinion on the classification of Jianzhan glaze colors.
-Professor Ye Wencheng, a renowned expert in ancient ceramics, in his book "Jian Kiln Porcelain Identification and Appreciation," classified Jianzhan into black glaze, hare's fur glaze, partridge feather glaze, lava glaze, and miscellaneous glaze.
+Currently, there is no universally recognized authoritative opinion on the classification of Tenmoku glaze colors.
+Professor Ye Wencheng, a renowned expert in ancient ceramics, in his book "Jian Kiln Porcelain Identification and Appreciation," classified Tenmoku into black glaze, hare's fur glaze, partridge feather glaze, lava glaze, and miscellaneous glaze.
 He further divided partridge feather glaze into three subcategories: regular partridge feather glaze, partridge feather oil drip glaze, and partridge feather lava glaze.
 In this classification, the Japanese oil drip and lava glazes are classified as partridge feather glaze.

 ▲ Ye called it "regular partridge feather glaze," while Li referred to it as "black glaze with white spots."